01101010110/MODWIN/README.md

 ![Open MODWIN](https://github.com/01101010110/MODWIN/blob/v7/PICTURE_INSTRUCTIONS/27.png?raw=true)

 ## Release Info
-Still working out a few bugs before shipping v7.
+Still working out a few bugs before shipping v7. - The Pro and other versions are not auto installing with unattend due to index 1 being selected.
+Working on dism command to auto detect the image and run the right unattend file commands.

 Also writing the ARM version to be released along with v7, but in a separate file.